 Budget Group contributes to the outcome “sustainable government finances”.
-It provides policy and financial advise to the Minister for Finance and Deregulation, senior ministers and Cabinet’s Expenditure Review Committee on government expenditure and non-taxation revenue policy issues.
+It provides policy and financial advice to the Minister for Finance, senior ministers and Cabinet’s Expenditure Review Committee on government expenditure and non-taxation revenue policy issues.

 The Budget embodies the policy priorities and fiscal targets for which the Government seeks Parliamentary authorisation.
 Budget Group supports the Government in its Budget preparation, delivery and ongoing management through the Budget Process.

 Budget Group comprises four divisions working together to achieve the Group's business outcomes.

 - Budget Policy and Coordination Division, coordinates the annual Budget process and provides advice on whole of government budget-related matters.

 - The Group has three Divisions that have an Agency Advice Unit structure.
 They provide whole of government advice on expenditure and non-taxation policy issues and the financial implications of new policy proposals prepared by portfolio agencies.
 These Divisions also act as a conduit for agencies, assisting them to provide the government with reliable financial information for decision-making.